Twin: Dizygotic (fraternal) twins

-Dizygotic (DZ) or fraternal twins (also referred to as "non-identical twins", "dissimilar twins", "biovular twins", and, informally in the case of females, "sororal twins") usually occur when two fertilized eggs are implanted in the uterus wall at the same time.
+Dizygotic (DZ) or fraternal twins (also referred to as non-identical twins, dissimilar twins, biovular twins, and, informally in the case of females, sororal twins) usually occur when two fertilized eggs are implanted in the uterus wall at the same time.
 When two eggs are independently fertilized by two different sperm cells, fraternal twins result.
 The two eggs, or ova, form two zygotes, hence the terms dizygotic and biovular.
 Fraternal twins are, essentially, two ordinary siblings who happen to develop in the womb together and who are born at the same time, since they arise from two separate eggs fertilized by two separate sperm, just like ordinary siblings.
 This is the most common type of twin.

 Dizygotic twins, like any other siblings, will practically always have different sequences on each chromosome, due to chromosomal crossover during meiosis.
-Dizygotic twins share only 50 percent of each other's genes, which resemble amongst siblings that are conceived and born at different times.
+Dizygotic twins share on average 50 percent of each other's genes, the same as siblings that are conceived and born at different times.
 Like any other siblings, dizygotic twins may look similar, particularly as they are the same age.
 However, dizygotic twins may also look very different from each other (for example, be of opposite sexes).

 Studies show that there is a genetic proclivity for dizygotic twinning.
 However, it is only the mother who has any effect on the chances of having such twins; there is no known mechanism for a father to cause the release of more than one ovum.
 Dizygotic twinning ranges from six per thousand births in Japan (similar to the rate of monozygotic twins) to 14 and more per thousand in some African countries.

 Dizygotic twins are also more common for older mothers, with twinning rates doubling in mothers over the age of 35.
 With the advent of technologies and techniques to assist women in getting pregnant, the rate of fraternals has increased markedly.

 Monozygotic (identical) twins

-Monozygotic (MZ) or identical twins occur when a single egg is fertilized to form one zygote (hence, "monozygotic") which then divides into two separate embryos.
-The chances of having identical twins is relatively rare — around 3 or 4 in every 1,000 births.
+Monozygotic (MZ) or identical twins occur when a single egg is fertilized to form one zygote (hence, monozygotic) which then divides into two separate embryos.

 Mechanism

-Regarding spontaneous or natural monozygotic twinning, a recent theory proposes that monozygotic twins are probably formed when a blastocyst contains two inner cell masses (ICM), each of which will lead to a separate fetus, rather than by the embryo splitting while hatching from the zona pellucida (the gelatinous protective coating around the blastocyst).
+Regarding spontaneous or natural monozygotic twinning, a 2007 theory related to in vitro fertilization (IVF) proposes that monozygotic twins may be formed when a blastocyst contains two inner cell masses (ICM), each of which will lead to a separate fetus, rather than by the embryo splitting while hatching from the zona pellucida (the gelatinous protective coating around the blastocyst).

 Monozygotic twins may also be created artificially by embryo splitting.
 It can be used as an expansion of in vitro fertilization (IVF) to increase the number of available embryos for embryo transfer.